intel-lab-lkp/linux/Documentation/process/maintainer-tip.rst

 To have a uniform view of the commit tags, the tip maintainers use the following tag ordering scheme:

- - Fixes: 12char-SHA1 ("sub/sys: Original subject line")
+ - Fixes: 12char-SHA1 ("sub/sys: Original subject line", YYYY-MM-DD)

    A Fixes tag should be added even for changes which do not need to be backported to stable kernels, i.e. when addressing a recently introduced